25 Best Indoor Plants for Your Indian Home

 A low-maintenance plant with arching green leaves striped with white or yellow.
 It produces small white flowers and baby offshoots, or “pups,” on long runners.
 Typically grows 12–15 inches tall indoors.

-Thrives in bright, indirect sunlight, preferably in an east or southeast-facing spot.
+Thrives in bright, indirect sunlight.
 Can tolerate low light, but direct sun may scorch the leaves.

 Prayer Plant